deepakpatil9850/deepakpatil9850/README.md

 - 👋 Hi, I’m @deepakpatil9850
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in Fullstack development
-- 🌱 I’m currently learning js and react
+- 🌱 I’m currently learning Al and ML
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me deepakpatil0999@gmail.com